 Contrary to popular belief, cashew nuts are not fruit, they are seeds.
 It’s a superfood with plenty of essential nutrients and primarily consumed as a snack or as part of various dishes to enhance the texture and flavor of the same.
-Thanks to its wide range of nutritional profile, Health benefits of Cashew Nuts are known to be beneficial in reducing risk factors for various lifestyle diseases, including obesity, cardiovascular ailments, diabetes, and cancer.
+Thanks to its wide range of nutritional profiles, the Health Benefits of Cashew Nuts are known to be beneficial in reducing risk factors for various lifestyle diseases, including obesity, cardiovascular ailments, diabetes, and cancer.
 Apart from that, several studies further revealed that it helps improving hair and skin health as well.

 Cashew nuts are originated from Brazil primarily – it comes from Anacardium occidentale, a tree that is mainly found in Brazil and throughout the Asian region.
-Since ancient times, cashews are being used in traditional medicines for treating various illnesses due to its amazing nutritional and medicinal properties.
+Since ancient times, cashews are being used in traditional medicines for treating various illnesses due to their amazing nutritional and medicinal properties.

 Exactly how much healthy cashew nuts are?
 Let’s find out

 A single cashew nut boasts almost 21% high-quality protein, 46% healthy fat that’s good for your heart, and 25% complex carb.
 It contains a negligible amount of sugar which makes it an ideal snack for those who are trying to lose weight or want to keep a check on their sugar intake.
 Now, if you consume a quarter cup of cashews, you’re going to get 200 calories made up of 5 grams protein, 16 grams fat, and 9 grams carb.

 If you’re afraid of the fat content, let us assure you that cashew fats are mostly the good type of monounsaturated fat that you need for your cardiovascular health.
 Unlike other nuts that contain a relatively high amount of polyunsaturated type of fat, which is actually the “bad” kind you want to avoid, cashew has only 18% of the same.
-And that makes cashew a great snacking alternative for the health-conscious people.
+And that makes cashew a great snacking alternative for health-conscious people.
 Research showed that having cashew daily promotes heart health, reduces obesity, and helps to maintain blood pressure.